terminalsin/ghast.dev/README.md

 Content
 ```

 But metadata helps, especially give the theme's styling using a layout.
+Depending on the theme, you can use `default` or `home` for your base layout.

 ```
 ---
-layout: home
+layout: default
 title: My homepage title
 ---
 Content goes here.